-Of all places to stay near Utah’s national parks, these little studio cabins are perfect for the solo traveler.
+Of all the Airbnbs and hotels near Bryce Canyon, these little studio cabins are perfect for the solo traveler.
 Located only 10 minutes away from the park, the studio is roomier than you would imagine, with kitchen basics and free parking next to each cabin.
 Each includes Wi-Fi, a TV, a microwave, a mini-fridge, and a bathroom with a shower.
 Casual and formal dining is available in nearby Tropic.

 Price: $158 per night

 Large home for groups and families one mile to Bryce Canyon